pivovarit/parallel-collectors/README.md

 ## Rationale

-Stream API is a great tool for collection processing, especially if you need to parallelize execution of CPU-intensive tasks, for example:
+Stream API is a great tool for collection processing, especially if you need to parallelize the execution of CPU-intensive tasks, for example:

     public static void parallelSetAll(int[] array, IntUnaryOperator generator) {
         Objects.requireNonNull(generator);